21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

 Madeira Story Centre is a modern museum showing the complete history of Madeira.
 From its volcanic origins to the history of Portuguese explorers and pirates, to the development of tourism and the most recent history of the island.

 Practical information: This museum is located just next to the bottom station of the Monte cable car.
-Open daily from 10 AM to 7 PM.
+Open daily; opening hours vary by season.
 See their website for more info.

 15. Jesuits’ College of Funchal